linuxserver/docker-ombi/README.md

 * `-e PUID` for UserID - see below for explanation

 It is based on ubuntu xenial with s6 overlay, for shell access whilst the container is running do `docker exec -it ombi /bin/bash`.

-## Localtime

-It is important that you either set `-v /etc/localtime:/etc/localtime:ro` or the TZ variable, mono will throw exceptions without one of them set.

 ### User / Group Identifiers